CIndyCao15/portfolio/content/portfolio/Unity-ink-painting-effect-rendering-VR-scene.md

 Shocked by the news images, I decided to create a VR experience depicting the scene of a forest fire at night.

 Living in cities with air conditioning, central heating, skyscrapers, and glass corridors, we often overlook the pain in distant places.
 What we are familiar with seems to be a stable life, but it is actually a phantom created by the market economy, long-distance logistics, and social systems.
 Through creating this VR experience, I hope to draw attention to the urgent need to face the climate emergency.
 Otherwise, the sword of Damocles will eventually fall, and no one will be spared.

+## Design Concept {#Design-Concept}

+In ancient Chinese landscape philosophy, the concept of *"unity of man and nature"* (天人合一) was emphasized, where man and nature coexist in harmony.
+In landscape painting, the idea of *"reclining and traveling"* (卧游) was used to fully appreciate the beauty of mountains and rivers.
+The concept of *"reclining and traveling"* involves a spiritual journey through cultural mediums in a fleeting moment, similar to using VR headsets to tour landscape paintings.

+The first scene is set in spring, with a light drizzle, expressing the ancient idea of the *unity of man and nature*.
+After taking off the VR headset, the second scene shows a modern-day mountain fire.
+In this scene, six modern people wearing VR headsets seem unwilling to wake up from their own illusion, unlike the timely awakening of the player.
+After the player talks to them and removes their VR headsets, they immediately burn and disperse, signifying that if we do not address the climate emergency, no one will be spared in the end.

+The scene then switches to the third scene, a holographic consciousness space with a giant sculpture of the hand from Michelangelo's *The Creation of Adam*.
+At the fingertips where God and Adam meet, consciousness flows quietly.
+When the player gently touches it, they also make a commitment to address the climate emergency.

 ## Chinese Brush Painting Rendering {#Chinese-Brush-Painting-Rendering}
 ### Aesthetic Characteristics of Chinese Brush Painting {#Aesthetic-Characteristics-of-Chinese-Brush-Painting}